Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     Connect-AzAccount
     ```

-1. Set the subscription to the one you want to use (can use [Get-AzSubscription](https://learn.microsoft.com/powershell/module/az.accounts/get-azsubscription?view=azps-11.3.0) to list available subscriptions):
+1. Set the subscription to the one you want to use (you can use [Get-AzSubscription](https://learn.microsoft.com/powershell/module/az.accounts/get-azsubscription?view=azps-11.3.0) to list available subscriptions):

     ```pwsh